Having a trust will help distribute your assets according to your wishes after your death. Trusts can also minimize estate taxes.

 There are several benefits to creating a trust.
 Here are a few:

 If you die with property titled in your name, it may have to go through probate.
-However, if you set up a family estate planning trust, the trust would be considered the legal owner of the property for title transfer purposes.
-You could remain in complete control of the property during your life, and your heirs could avoid some costs, delays and complications of probate after your death.
+One way to possibly avoid this is to set up a family estate planning trust.
+This way, the trust will be considered the legal owner of the property and different beneficiaries may benefit from the property as designated in the trust.
+You can then remain in complete control of your property during your life, and your heirs can avoid some costs, delays and complications after your death.

 Prevent Incapacitation Issues

-Divorce, lawsuits and fraud can wreak havoc on an estate.
-For example, if you own a house in joint tenancy with a son or daughter, and your child goes through a divorce or is sued, you could potentially lose the home in the settlement.
-Another example is a senior who falls victim to a con artist’s scam and could be left with nothing.
+Unfortunately, divorce happens.
+As do lawsuits and fraud.
+All can wreak havoc on your estate.
+For example, if you own a house in joint tenancy with a son or daughter, and your child goes through a divorce or is sued, you could potentially lose the home in the resolution of a legal dispute.
 A trust can keep assets safe and provide peace of mind.